Nanaimo District Secondary School

 Nanaimo District Secondary School or Nanaimo District Community School (NDSS) is a public high school in Nanaimo, British Columbia, Canada built in 1952.
-Since then there have been a few renovations, most notably the 1981 construction of the "tower", which houses a number of computer classes and several classrooms.
+Since then it has undergone several renovations, most notably the 1981 construction of the "tower", which houses a number of computer classes and several classrooms.
 The school has a capacity of about 1600 students.
 The school has a metal workshop, a woodwork shop, seven computer labs, two gymnasiums, a study hall, two cafeterias, an Automotive Shop, Distance Education programs, and the CTC (career and technical center).
 The school teaches students from grade 8 to grade 12.
 NDSS is also home to Nanaimo's French Immersion and Francophone programs.

 Location

 NDSS is located at 355 Wakesiah Avenue in Nanaimo on Vancouver Island.
-The school is connected to the Nanaimo Aquatic Centre (NAC), and is across the road from the Nanaimo Ice Centre (NIC) and the baseball diamonds at Serauxmen Fields.
+The school is connected to the Nanaimo Aquatic Centre (NAC), and is across the road from the Nanaimo Ice Centre (NIC) and the Serauxmen Fields baseball diamonds.
 It is also adjacent to the Rotary Bowl and Vancouver Island University.
-Their Q'unq'inuqwstuxw NDSS artificial Turf Field is situated behind their school bus loop and NAC.
+The Q'unq'inuqwstuxw NDSS artificial Turf Field is situated behind the school bus loop and NAC.